Digitalizer01/CarGame/README.md

-# CarGame - Juego de Carreras
+# CarGame - Racing Game

-Este proyecto es un juego de carreras desarrollado como parte de una evaluación.
-El juego se enfoca en un modo Contrarreloj (Time Trial), donde el jugador compite contra su propio récord en un circuito montañoso con partes urbanas.
+This project is a racing game developed as part of an evaluation.
+The game focuses on a Time Trial mode, where the player competes against their own record on a mountainous circuit with urban sections.

-## Ejecución del Proyecto
+## Running the Project

-Para ejecutar el proyecto, sigue estos pasos:
+To run the project, follow these steps:

-1. Clona el repositorio desde GitLab.
+1. Clone the repository from GitLab.
-2. Abre el proyecto en Unity.
+2. Open the project in Unity.
-3. Asegúrate de tener todas las dependencias y configuraciones correctas.
+3. Ensure all dependencies and configurations are correct.
-4. Ejecuta el juego desde Unity o compila el proyecto y ejecuta el archivo ejecutable.
+4. Run the game from Unity or compile the project and execute the executable file.

-## Controles del Juego
+## Game Controls

-Los controles del juego son simples:
+The game controls are simple:

-- Ratón para desplazarse por los menús.
+- Mouse to navigate through menus.
-- Tecla Esc para pausar.
+- Esc key to pause.
-- Flechas direccionales para moverse:
+- Arrow keys to move:
-  - Arriba: Correr.
+  - Up: Accelerate.
-  - Abajo: Frenar.
+  - Down: Brake.
-  - Izquierda/Derecha: Moverse lateralmente.
+  - Left/Right: Steer left/right.

-El juego es CarGame.
+The game is CarGame.

-## Puntos Opcionales Implementados
+## Optional Features Implemented

-- **Uso de JSON para guardar información:** Se utilizó JSON para almacenar datos del juego.
+- **Using JSON to save information:** JSON was used to store game data.
-- **Añadir sonido y efectos de sonido (FX):** Se agregaron efectos de sonido para mejorar la experiencia del juego.
+- **Adding sound and sound effects (FX):** Sound effects were added to enhance the game experience.
-- **Leer los datos del fantasma de un archivo de texto usando Resources de Unity:** Se implementó la lectura de datos del fantasma desde un archivo de texto utilizando la funcionalidad Resources de Unity.
+- **Reading ghost data from a text file using Unity Resources:** Implemented reading ghost data from a text file using Unity's Resources functionality.
-- **Repeticiones usando Cinemachine:** Se han agregado diversas cámaras en el modo de repetición usando Cinemachine.
+- **Replays using Cinemachine:** Various cameras were added in replay mode using Cinemachine.

-## Material utilizado
+## Material Used

-- Efectos de sonido de Gran Turismo 2 y Gran Turismo 3.
+- Sound effects from Gran Turismo 2 and Gran Turismo 3.
-- Canciones de Gran Turismo 2, Gran Turismo 3 y Mario Kart Wii.
+- Songs from Gran Turismo 2, Gran Turismo 3, and Mario Kart Wii.